 Why does dew form at night?

-During the day, when warmed by the sun, the air is like a sponge absorbing any moisture it comes into contact with.
+During the day the sun warms the air and it absorbs any moisture it comes into contact with.
 After sunset the dropping air temperature is like a hand squeezing that sponge and most of the moisture absorbed during the day is deposited as dew.
-The air must rid itself of this moisture so dew will form, it is just a matter of what surfaces it will form on.
+The air must rid itself of this moisture and the dew will form on any surface colder than the air.
 Objects which radiate heat will cool faster than the air and dew up first, while objects which are warmer than the air will not dew up.

 Why does dew form on my lens or corrector plate?